Old Pine Street Church by Jason Ferris

 Please note: The term “congregation” is used to refer to the worshipping body or faith community of any religion including those that do not identify with this term (such as mosques/masjid).
 The National Fund accepts applications from any faith tradition and seeks to provide inclusive programming and resources across religions.

 The National Fund for Sacred Places was established in 2016 to provide technical and financial support for congregations, building their capacity and increasing the stability of these critical yet disappearing historic community centers.
-A collaborative program of Partners for Sacred Places and the National Trust for Historic Preservation, the National Fund is supported by $20 million in support from the Indiana-based Lilly Endowment Inc. The Gerry Charitable Trust provided additional support in 2019.
+A program of Partners for Sacred Places in collaboration with the National Trust for Historic Preservation, the National Fund is supported by $40 million from the Indiana-based Lilly Endowment Inc. The Gerry Charitable Trust provided additional support in 2019.

 What We Offer